FA21-CSCE431/project-final-code-feminism4aggiestracker/README.md

 Please use the need Help Page under the Need Help? tab located on the navigation bar

 ## Credits
+Product Owner - Ori Yonay
+Scrum Master - Nate Krall
+Developers - Andrew Han, Haoning Wang, Cassidy Frier, Tyler Lachney, Nate Krall, Ori Yonay

+## Special Thanks
-We would like to thank Professor Pauline Wade, Diego Martinez, and Yihao Xie
+We would like to thank Professor Pauline Wade, Diego Martinez, and Yihao Xie We would also like to mention the tremendous job and effort put in by Andrew Han as a developer.
+He went above and beyond in both development and helping others.